glennfrey/RISC-V_based_MYTH/README.md

 ![](rvday3/rv-day3lab3validity_2cyclecalcwithvalidity.png)

 ## Day4

 ## Part1-Microarchitecture-and-testbench-for-a-simple-RISC-V-CPU

+After building up strong basics built in TL-Verilog and digital design, and getting completely familiar with the Makerchip Platform, it was time to move on to the core aspect of the workshop, i.e. to build a RISC V core.
+On this day , the following basic blocks were implemented :

+Program Counter (PC)
+Imem-Rd ( Instruction Memory)
+Instruction Decoder
+Register File Read
+Arithmatic Logic Unit (ALU)
+Register File Write
+Branch

 ## Part2-Fetch,-decode,-and-execute-logic
+##### Fetch
+The Program Counter (PC) holds the address of next Instruction The Instruction Memory (IM) holds the set of instructions to be executed During Fetch Stage, processor fetches the instruction from the IM pointed by address given by PC.

+Six types of Instructions of RISC-V

+R-type - Register
+I-type - Immediate
+S-type - Store
+B-type - Branch (Conditional Jump)
+U-type - Upper Immediate
+J-type - Jump (Unconditional Jump)

+The format of instruction includes Opcode, immediate value, source address, and destination address.

+##### Next PC
 ![](rvday4/rv-day3lab_nextpc.png)

+##### Fetch
 ![](rvday4/rv-day3lab_fetch.png)

+##### Decode
 ![](rvday4/rv-day3lab_decode.png)
 ![](rvday4/rv-day3lab_decodeviz.png)
 ![](rvday4/rv-day3lab_decodewaveform.png)

 ## Part3-RISC-V-control-logic

+The Register file performs to two read and one write simultaneously.

+Below is the input and output signal of File Refister.
+Inputs:

+Read_Enable - Enable signal to perform read operation Read_Address1 - Address1 from where data has to be read Read_Address2 - Address2 from where data has to be read Write_Enable - Enable signal to perform write operation Write_Address - Address where data has to be written Write_Data - Data to be written at Write_Address
+Outputs:

+Read_Data1 - Data from Read_Address1
+Read_Data2 - Data from Read_Address2

+During Decode Stage, branch target address is calculated and fed into PC mux.
+Before Execute Stage, once the operands are ready branch condition is checked.
+##### Register File Read and Write
 ![](rvday4/rv-day3lab_rfread.png)
 ![](rvday4/rv-day3lab_rfviz.png)
 ![](rvday4/rv-day3lab_rfwrite.png)
 ![](rvday4/rv-day3lab_write.png)
+##### Branch
 ![](rvday4/rv-day3lab_branch.png)

 ## Day5
 ## Part1-Pipelining-the-CPU
+Converting to non-pipelined to pipeline CPU can easily be done using TL-verilog.
+Below is the screenshot of pipeline CPU.
 ![](rvday5_pipeline.png)
 ![](rvday5_pipeline2.png)
 ## Part2-Load-and-store-instructions-and-memory
+The branch and load will have 3 cycle delay.
+I added Data Memory 1 write/read memory.

+Inputs:

+Read_Enable - Enable signal to perform read operation Write_Enable - Enable signal to perform write operation Address - Address specified whether to read/write from Write_Data - Data to be written on Address (Store Instruction)

+Output:

+Read_Data - Data to be read from Address (Load Instruction)

+Below is the screenshot of pipelined CPU with Memory
 ![](rvday5_loadstore.png)
 ![](rvday5_loadstore2.png)
 ## Part3-Completing-the-RISC-V-CPU
+This part of the labs I added Jumps and completed Instruction Decode and ALU for all instruction present in RV32I base integer instruction set.

+Below is Screenshot of Complete Pipelined RISC-V CPU.
 ![](rvday5/rv-day5diagram.png)
 ![](rvday5/rv-day5waveform.png)
 ![](rvday5/rv-day5waveform2.png)